nazia-alam/SoftwareEngineeringHW1/Contributing.md

 when you want to contribute to this repository, please send us an email and tell us what you want to change.
 Please fork the repository

+## Code of Conduct
+All contributors should abide by the [code of conduct](CODE_OF_CONDUCT.md).Please read this carefully before contributing